Updated: Jan 24

 “PVC is the single most environmentally damaging of all plastics.” – Greenpeace

 PVC - The most polluting option is PVC.
 This material contains many harmful chemicals and is petrochemical based; a non-renewable resource.
 During the production process, dioxins are released which are toxic to humans and animals.
 Dioxins remain in the environment long after PVC is manufactured.
 Through its entire lifespan PVC releases toxic fumes (including dioxins), exposing its user to potential health risk.
 When PVC ends up in a landfill it does not decompose like genuine leather and can release dangerous chemicals into the water and soil.
 Burning it is also not a good option, as it then releases even more toxins.
 All in all, not a sustainable option!
-Luckily, PVC is being faced out or even banned by many brands.
+Luckily, PVC is being phased out or even banned by many brands.

 PU - Polyurethane is currently a more popular leather-alternative in the fashion industry.
 The manufacturing of PU is cleaner than PVC, but chemicals still need to be used.
 PU is also petroleum based (non-renewable).
 There are alternatives to conventional PU: water-based and solvent-free PU.
 It’s a chemical story, but the bottom line is that there are fewer harmful chemicals needed, and the energy needed for the production can also be lower.
 PU is applied as a coating on a fabric backing to create the leather look effect.
 Using a recycled material as a backing can help to minimize the impact of the material.